-Green House Gas emissions are not in excess of 100,000 tpy.
-Therefore, no requirements have been triggered, and no conditions placed in the permit.
+As shown in Table III-C-2, GHG emissions remain below the 100,000 tpy threshold for additional action.
+Therefore, no new requirements have been triggered, and no new conditions placed in the permit.

 Emissions Statement

 Any stationary source that actually emits a total of 25 tons or more of NO_x and/or 25 tons or more of VOCs is required to submit an annual emissions statement for both pollutants.
 The statement must provide actual annual NO_x and VOC emissions from all activities, including emission units, insignificant activities, and exempt activities, and will be separate from the emissions inventory (i.e., calculated annual emissions) report permittees submit each year.
 This requirement shall be a permit condition for any source with the potential to emit at least 20 tons of NO_x and/or VOCs.